codelion/optillm/optillm/plugins/spl/README.md

 2. **Explicit Knowledge**: Strategies are human-readable and provide insight into the LLM's reasoning
 3. **Efficiency**: Reuses successful approaches rather than solving each problem from scratch
 4. **Adaptability**: Different strategies for different problem types
+5. **Transparency**: Learning process and outcomes can be inspected and understood

+## Conclusion and Future Work

+System Prompt Learning represents a promising new direction for enabling LLMs to learn from experience in a transparent and interpretable way.
+Our experiments demonstrate significant performance improvements across multiple benchmarks, particularly for complex problem-solving tasks.

+Future work will focus on:
+1. Expanding the range of problem types the system can recognize
+2. Improving the strategy refinement process
+3. Enabling cross-domain strategy transfer
+4. Developing mechanisms for human feedback on strategies
+5. Exploring hybrid approaches that combine SPL with other learning paradigms